matt-harvey/tabulo/README.md

 end
 ```

-And rows are also `Enumerable`, providing access to the underlying cell values:
+And rows are themselves `Enumerable`, providing access to the underlying cell values:

 ```ruby
 table.each do |row|